 If you need rutabaga in a recipe, but don’t have any on hand, you’re in luck!
 There are many great substitutes that can give your food that same delicious flavor, nutrition, and texture.
-Here are some of the best substitutes for rutabaga including turnips, parsnips, sweet potato, carrot, kohlrabi, and butternut squash.
+Here are some substitutes for rutabaga including turnips, parsnips, sweet potato, carrot, kohlrabi, and butternut squash.

 rutabagas on cutting board for recipe.